vibbits/training-material/topics/python-programming/tutorials/3_print_formatting/tutorial.md

 questions:
 - How can you lay-out the text that Python prints out in a nice and tidy way?
 objectives:
-- Using ´.format()´ to format the printing output.
+- Using .format() to format the printing output.
-time_estimation: 20m
+time_estimation: 20 min
 key_points:
-- Using ´.format()´ to format the printing output.
+- We've exploited the .format() method to format the printing of results in a more human readable way.
 contributors:
 - tmuylder